RestorationsSOS.com - Fire and Water Damage Restoration

 Dehumidification

 A dehumidifier is a device that removes moisture from the air to reduce humidity.
 Reducing humidity promotes a faster dry out.
-Building materials such as dry wall, flooring, carpets and furniture will dry faster.
+Building materials such as drywall, flooring, carpets and furniture will dry faster.

 Dehumidifiers are important to stabilize the environment after a water damage event.
 They are important tools especially in high humidity areas where the air usually carries a lot of moisture.